xcat2/xcat-core/docs/source/advanced/hierarchy/provision/diskless_sn.rst

     cp -Rp <current location of xcat-core>/xcat-core
     cp -Rp <current location of xcat-dep>/xcat-dep

+  Option 2:

-* If you installed your management node directly from the online repository, you will need to download the ``xcat-core`` and ``xcat-dep`` tarballs
+  If you installed your management node directly from the online repository, you will need to download the ``xcat-core`` and ``xcat-dep`` tarballs

   - From http://xcat.org/download.html, download the ``xcat-core`` and ``xcat-dep`` tarball files.